otunbasoa/demo-repo/README.md

 # Demo

-The begining of understanding git and github
+The begining of understanding git and github. lets go